MoniMurray/shopping-list/README.md

 Due to the requirment to have custom user messages throughout this project I could not use standard Django 403 error message to return an error to the users of The Shopping List as it was too generic.
 Instead I created a [custom 403 template](https://stackoverflow.com/questions/31981239/django-custom-403-template) to relay a very simple but more elegant 403 forbidden error message where required.

-**Acknowledgments**
+Acknowledgments

-The CI Slack Community is a a resource I used almost as much as Google for this project, to bounce ideas, ask for advice, and seek guidance where code went awry.
+The CI Slack Community is a resource I used almost as much as Google for this project!
+This community is so kind and generous with their collective and individual knowlege and I used them to bounce ideas off, ask for advice, and to seek guidance where code went awry.

 CI Tutor Support were also a well-used resource for this project and I'm grateful to all the patient Tutors from whome I received a huge amount of reasurance and guidance.

-**Deployment**<a name="deployment"></a>
+**DEPLOYMENT**<a name="deployment"></a>

 The site is deployed using Heroku - [MYM Shopping List](https://mym-shopping-list.herokuapp.com/)